Yam/Taro Rice is a savory one-pot meal made with long grain rice, fluffy taro (a.k.a.…

-These savory Crunchy Taro Fritters flavored with five spiced powder and sesame seeds make a really tasty snack.
-Be sure to make a bunch for they go quickly.
+These Crunchy Taro Fritters flavored with five spiced powder and sesame seeds make a really tasty snack.
+Make a bunch for they go quickly.

 While preparing the crispy taro shreds for the Yee Sang (Raw Fish Salad) last week, I was reminded of this lesser known Chinese New Year snack.
 I have only had these a handful of times as a kid visiting friends’ homes during the festivities.
 If I remember correctly, it is called “Wu Har” in the Cantonese dialect. “wu” means taro and “har” means shrimp.
 They may have been named as such because they resemble shrimp fritters.
 Many vegetarian dishes are made with taro or yam and this could be a vegetarian substitute for shrimp.

 Although these savory Crunchy Taro Fritters are seldom served, they have somehow left an indelible mark in my memory.
 I have made them once or twice in the past and have thoroughly enjoyed them.
 Like all crunchies, they tend to go really fast and Ro-Taro and Ro-Jiro certainly made short work of them.
 They are a nice contrast to all the sweet treats being served at this time.

 And now for the giveaway, I am pleased that the good people at CSN has offered a $50 gift certificate to one of my readers to be spent at any one of their 200 plus stores.
 Spring break will be coming up soon and good luggage is necessary for your upcoming travels.
 Their luggage stores carry a wide variety of suitcases, carry-on bags, backpacks, and even briefcases.
 Do check them out and leave a comment here to let me know which bag might work for you.
 It would be nice if you can become a follower via Google Connect, Facebook, or Twitter if you are not already one.
 Many thanks! 🙂